 Egypt is the cradle of one of the world’s oldest and most advanced civilisations, and is home to some of the world’s most spectacular cultural sights.
 You could combine your beach holiday with a visit to Luxor, where the ancient capital of Thebes was located. and where you can still gasp in amazement at the magnificent temples and the remarkable tombs of the Valley of the Kings.
 Hidden away in the hills beyond the Red Sea coast are two of Egypt’s oldest monasteries, dedicated to St Paul (the larger of the two) and St Anthony, which date back almost two thousand years to the very beginning of Christianity.
 Mount Sinai, one of the most important sacred places in the Christian, Jewish and Islamic religions, is home to another ancient monastery, St Catherine’s, which overlooks a spectacular gorge.
 A path ascends to the summit of Mount Sinai, where Moses is said to have received the tablets inscribed with the Ten Commandments.

-Check out some of our most popular Red Sea destinations
+Check out our top hotels in Red Sea or some of our most popular Red Sea destinations: